The Mole (Australian TV series) season 5: Episode 5

 Canyon Swing: The host told the players to pick four adrenaline junkies.
 These four were Juan, Heidi, Liane, and Craig, who were harnessed to an extremely long cable and placed at one edge of a wide, deep canyon, in what was called "the world's largest swing."
 The other four had to, in turn, answer a series of four questions about the other players, questions such as "Who was an extra on Dynasty?", "Who is a Spice Girls fan?" and "Who keeps worms as pets?"
 Each correct answer was worth $1,000 for the group kitty, but one wrong answer ended their chances of winning any further money and doomed one of the adrenaline junkies to take the plunge.
 Kristy answered all her questions correctly and earned $4,000 for the kitty - she was paired with Juan, who, in agreeing to take the drop anyway, earned another $1,000, revealing that the challenge was potentially worth $20,000.
 The only other money came from Mark answering one question correctly before missing his second and dooming Liane to take the swing.
 John and Liz both missed their first questions, sending Heidi and Craig, respectively, for the ride.

-Bungee Jump: The four players who didn't do the Canyon Swing were told that they were to bungee jump off a bridge and touch a beach ball that the other four, in a boat in the water below, would release just as they jumped.
+Bungee Jump: The four players who did not do the Canyon Swing were told that they were to bungee jump off a bridge and touch a beach ball that the other four, in a boat in the water below, would release just as they jumped.
 The cable was of such a length that the jumper would briefly be submerged in the water at the end of their jump.
 The team could win $5,000 if any one jumper touched the ball, but if any of them outright refused to jump, $5,000 would be removed from the kitty.
 John happily jumped first, but badly missed the ball.
 Kristy and Liz were both terrified, but jumped, and narrowly missed the ball.
 Mark refused to jump and cost the team $5,000 from the kitty.